 Best if you have paper receipts: Receipt Hog

 Receipt Hog offers points in exchange for receipts.
 There are a few options available for submitting your receipts.
 You can connect your email.
 You can link your store rewards accounts to Receipt Hog.
-You can use the app’s “scan” feature to take a picture of your shopping receipts and upload them.
+You can use the mobile app’s “scan” feature to take a photo of your receipt and upload it.
 The more points you earn, the more cash you’ll get back.
 The nice thing about Receipt Hog is that it doesn’t care where you shop.
-Every receipt you submit will earn you something: coins/points for cash back, spins on “Hog Slots,” or entries into the app’s sweepstakes program.
+Every receipt you submit will earn you something: coins/points for cash back, spins on “Hog Slots,” or entries into the app’s sweepstakes program

 Download the Receipt Hog app here.